-I have recently updated the page describing the Macmillan Way West with revised stages.
-Although it is still over a year away, as there is the prospect of walk participants coming from as far away as New Zealand and Panama, I decided to set a provisional dates for the walk of from Friday 29th July 2022 at the Castle Cary start until Sunday 7th August 2022 for the Barnstaple finish.
+Recently I have updated the page describing the Macmillan Way West with revised stages.
+Although it is still over a year away, as there is the prospect of walk participants coming from as far away as New Zealand and Panama, I decided to set provisional dates for the walk of from Friday 28th July 2022 at the Castle Cary start until Sunday 7th August 2022 for the Barnstaple finish.

 During the first week in April 2021 an average of 36 people died per day from the coronavirus in the UK.
 By comparison cancer claimed 450 lives per day over the same period.